Teaching and learning

 In a rush?
 Here's the quick run-down.

-Observations support educators in sharing information about a child's development with parents and carers, underpinning that all-important partnership between educators and parents.
+Observations of children support educators in sharing information about a child's development with parents and carers, underpinning that all-important partnership between practitioner and parents.

 Let's get into it.

-• Allow parents to understand the progress their child is making, including how they might improve the home learning environment.
+• Allow parents to understand the progress their child is making, and how they can support their child at home.

 1. A rich description